kyleseven/WaypointCompass/README.md

 Spigot plugin that allows players to change their compass heading.

 ## Disclaimer
 This plugin is currently in ALPHA.
-The plugin's feature set is currently extremely basic.
+The plugin's feature set is extremely basic.

 ## Building